Hoyasumii/avengers-endgame/README.md

 ROCKET: Hurry up!
 Hurry up!
 Come on!

-[Rhodey gets Rocket out and they both sigh in r
+[Rhodey gets Rocket out and they both sigh in re